MyPureCloud/genesys-spark/docs/migration-guides/v4/color-palette.md

 ## V4 Full Migration

-You can find out more about the new Spark 4.0 Design System color palette on the [Spark Design System documentation site](https://spark.genesys.com/latest/foundations/color/core-palette/design-XYztDeyk)

 To use one of the new tokens from the Spark 4.0 color palette you can simply use the prefix `gse-core-color` followed by the color and weight you wish to use.

 Example you would like to use `blueberry` with a weight of `100`.
 The token would be `--gse-core-color-blueberry-100`.
 Below is an example of how you would use this in your application.